Gillespie County, Texas: History

 The Treue der Union Monument ("Loyalty to the Union") in Comfort was dedicated in 1866 to the Texans slain at the Nueces massacre.
 It is the only monument to the Union other than the National Cemeteries on Confederate territory.
 It is one of only six such sites allowed to fly the United States flag at half-mast in perpetuity.
 Spring Creek Cemetery near Harper in Gillespie County has a singular grave with the names Sebird Henderson, Hiram Nelson, Gus Tegener, and Frank Scott.
 The inscription reads “Hanged and thrown in Spring Creek by Col. James Duff’s Confederate Regiment.”

 Kiowa raiders massacred residents of the McDonald farm in the Harper vicinity in 1864.
 During 1865, Gillespie County suffered a war-time crime wave, as 17 individuals were convicted of murder.

 In 1870, Herman Lehmann and his brother Willie were captured by Apaches, but Willie escaped within days.
 Herman Lehmann, escorted by soldiers, was finally returned to his family in 1878.

+in 1872, the last Indian raid in the county happened, resulting in the death of a man named Peter Hazlewood.

 In 1881, Gillespie County became the first county in Texas to hold a fair.

 From 1874 to 1875, Andreas Lindig built the county's first lime kiln.

 The original Gillespie County Courthouse was constructed in 1882; it later became the Pioneer Memorial Library.

 Chester W. Nimitz, future Commander in Chief, United States Pacific Fleet, was born in 1885 in Fredericksburg.
 His father, Chester B. Nimitz, died before his birth, leaving his seaman grandfather as role model.

 John O. Meusebach died at his farm at Loyal Valley in Mason County on May 27, 1897, and was buried in the Marschall Meusebach Cemetery at Cherry Spring.

 In 1908, future President of the United States Lyndon B. Johnson was born in a small farmhouse on the Pedernales River.
 Johnson became the Vice President of the United States in 1961 and subsequently President of the United States.
-His ranch at Stonewall was known as the Texas Whitehouse.
+His ranch at Stonewall was known as the Texas White House.
 Tourism became an important industry.
 Ranch Road 1 was designated in 1963.
 On January 22, 1973, President Johnson died at his Stonewall ranch.
 He, and later Lady Bird Johnson, were laid to rest at the family cemetery on the ranch.

 The Gillespie County Historical Society was formed in 1934, and the Pedernales Electric Cooperative was formed to provide rural electrification four years later.

 In 1948, the county began its annual Easter Fire event to commemorate the Meusebach treaty signing.